ianbrayoni/bithacks/README.md

 - [Contributing](#contributing)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Bit Twiddling Hacks
-This project provides code snippets of Sean Anderson's compilation of [bit manipulation tricks](https://graphics.stanford.edu/~seander/bithacks.html) in [Python](https://www.python.org/) to make it easy to follow for those who do not have experience in [C](https://en.wikipedia.org/wiki/C_(programming_language)).

-I will not alter the explanations provided by Sean because they provide a lot of context.
-Where necessary, I will add a *NOTE* section as a quote, see below notation, or just as comments within the Python code.

-> *example quote*

 # Acknowledgement
 > Hats off to Sean Eron Anderson, seander@cs.stanford.edu, for creating https://graphics.stanford.edu/~seander/bithacks.html